ignatiusobiorah/swiftransact-mock-up/README.md

 example of email format: user1@gmail.com
 From user 1-5 have profiles.

-There passwords to sign in:
+Their passwords to sign in:
 user1: 12345
 user2: 67890
 user3: 09876